-La Luchita means “the struggle” or the “the hustle.”
-When asking a Cuban about their day it’s common to hear “aqui, en la luchita” (here, in the hustle).
-This is our way to honor organizers’ and educators’ hustle to build a better world for all.
+La Luchita means “the hustle.”
+When asking a Cuban about their day it’s common to hear “aquí, en la luchita” (here, in the hustle).
+Calling this project "La Luchita" is a way of honoring organizers and their hustle to build a better world for all.

 La Luchita Project began in 2016.
 We saw the need for organized trips to Cuba that could engage with Cuba’s nuances from a community organizing perspective and with an emphasis on collective liberation.

 We facilitate sliding scale, socially conscious trips.
 This means that participants pay what they can.
 We expect folks who benefit from systems of oppression to pay more.
 On the other hand, we’re very invested in getting capital into the hands of Cuban women and people of color (especially women of color) who don’t often benefit from the tourism industry.